Darrieta05/hello-world/README.md

 a short description

 just doing some changes and completing the tutorial.
-This is starting to sound really usefull for my, even as a student
+This is starting to sound really usefull for me, even as a student